-GSW provides every student with a CanesCard.
-The CanesCard is the official Identification Card for Georgia Southwestern State University.
-Students can use their CanesCard to receive financial aid refunds, access the Dining Hall, Java City, C-Store, and Canes Den.
-The CanesCard can also be used to make on campus and off campus purchases or access ATMs for cash.
+Georgia Southwestern State University provides every student with a CanesCard.
+The CanesCard is the official Identification Card for GSW.
+Students can use their CanesCards to receive financial aid refunds, access the Dining Hall, Java City, C-Store, and Chick-fil-A/Boar's Head Deli.
+The CanesCard can also be used to make on-campus and off-campus purchases or access ATMs for cash.
 The CanesCard functions as a pre-paid DEBIT card; students can only make purchases if they have money applied to their CanesCard.

-Every student will need to have a CanesCard to access GSW facilities such as the fitness center, game room, library, swimming pool, bookstore, academic computer labs, and the Residence Halls.
+Every student will need to have a CanesCard to access GSW facilities such as the fitness center, game room, library, bookstore, academic computer labs, and the Residence Halls.

 For new students, CanesCards will be made on STORM Day and Registration Day in the Student Accounts Office located in the Marshall Student Center.
 The CanesCard office will be open Monday-Thursday from 9am-5pm and Friday from 9am-2pm.

 Students can contact the CanesCard office at (229) 931-5091 or Student Accounts (229) 931-2013 with questions or concerns.

-If a CanesCard is lost, stolen, or destroyed, cards can be replaced for a \$10.00 fee for the first card, and then \$20 for any cards made after this point.
+If a CanesCard is lost, stolen, or destroyed, cards can be replaced for a \$10.00 fee.
 Payment can be made in the Student Accounts Office.